Sadhna (film): Plot

-The next day, Mohan's mom asks to see "Rajni" (also Vyjayanthimala) again, and Mohan asks Jeevan to bring her again that evening—Jeevan has told Mohan that she is the daughter of a distant relative.
+The next day, Mohan's mom asks to see Rajni (Vyjayanthimala) again, and Mohan asks Jeevan to bring her again that evening.
+Jeevan has told Mohan that she is the daughter of a distant relative.
 In any case, Champa / Rajni is bowled over by the expensive jewelry that Mohan's mom shows her as the family bride-to-be.
 She decides to forgo her fee, to Jeevan's dismay, in favor of pretending to have real feelings for Mohan until she can find an opportunity to steal it.
-She soon does, as one day Mohan's mom gives her the bridal sari and jewelry to take home and try on.
+She soon does, as one day Mohan's mom gives her the bridal sari and jewelry to take home and try on and present herself as a bride before her.

-She puts on her finery for her customers that evening, and they make fun of her.
+She puts on the bridal outfit and comes before her customers that evening, but they make fun of her and ask her to perform as a bride/devi.
 She flees in humiliation and the jewels she put on so happily moments before now feel like they are scalding her.
 Her customers sing a lively qawwali to try and coax her out.
-But when she emerges, this time in her dance costume, they laugh at her again and she realizes that she means nothing to them, they don't think of her as a person with feelings or emotions.
-The next day, subdued, she brings back the jewelry and bridal sari to Ma, who is recovering nicely.
-Ma's warm greeting and kind affection make her feel even worse.
+But when she emerges, this time in her usual dance attire, they laugh at her again and she realizes that she means nothing to them, they don't think of her as a person with feelings or emotions.
+But, there is a life changing transformation in her when she realizes the respect and love a bride commands in a household.
+The next day, subdued, she brings back the jewelry and bridal sari to Mohan's mom, who is recovering nicely.
+Her warm greeting and kind affection make her feel even worse.
+Subconsciously, both Mohan and 'Rajni' had fallen for each other.

-Meanwhile, Mohan has fallen for Rajni, and he wants to speak to her father.
+Meanwhile, Mohan wants to speak to her father.
 Jeevan puts him off, and he returns home to find Rajni there.
-He expresses his affection gently, and she tells him that she is not worthy.
-She leaves sadly, and the next evening refuses to dance for her customers.
+He expresses his affection gently, and she tells him that she is not worthy of his feelings.
+She leaves sad, and the next evening refuses to dance for her customers.
 Lallu's threats don't move her either, and she throws him out after an impassioned speech about how he has been living off her earnings for years.
 He goes but vows that he will make her dance in the bazaar.